Good Earth Farm | ![]() |

 but very functional.
 As a dried flower, it keeps summer going all year long.
 It

-is hard to imagine a winter without a few bouquets of dried Larkspur, Statice
+is hard to imagine a winter without bouquets of dried Larkspur, Statice and

-and Gomphrena hanging from the rafter in our kitchen.
-Larkspur will bloom
+Gomphrena hanging from the rafter in our kitchen.
+Larkspur will bloom in

-in the garden for months and the flowers will continue until a hard frost.
-Dark Blue QIS is
+the garden for months and the flowers will continue until a hard frost.
+Dark Blue

-indigo blue with tall spires which are good for cutting.
-We have added Carmine QIS is candy pink and also good for cut flowers.
+QIS is indigo blue with tall spires which are good for cutting

 Lisianthus.
 This is one of the most